Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Main results

 with some expressions $C^i$ for any function $u$. \end{define}

-Since Euler operator $\delta/\delta u^{\sigma}$ with $\sigma=1,2,\dots,m$ acting on the divergence expression $D_i(C^i)$ yields zero identically, so the following theorem for computing multipliers is established \cite{Olver,blu11}. \begin{theorem} A set of non-singular local multipliers (\ref{mult}) yields a local conservation law for the PDEs system (\ref{perturb}) if and only if the set of identities
+For a normal PDE system (\ref{perturb}) with no differential identities, Eq.(\ref{mul}) demonstrates that a conservation law is trivial if the corresponding multiplier vanishes identically on the solution space of system (\ref{perturb}), otherwise it is nontrivial \cite{anco-2016b}.
+Thus there is a one-to-one correspondence between conservation laws (up to equivalence) and multipliers evaluated on the solution space of the normal system (\ref{perturb}) without differential identities.
+Since Euler operator $\delta/\delta u^{\sigma}$ with $\sigma=1,2,\dots,m$ acting on the divergence expression $D_i(C^i)$ yields zero identically, so the following theorem is established \cite{Olver,blu11}. \begin{theorem} A non-singular local multiplier (\ref{mult}) yields a local conservation law for the PDEs system (\ref{perturb}) if and only if the set of identities

-holds for arbitrary functions $u(x)$. \end{theorem}
+holds for arbitrary functions $u=u(x)$. \end{theorem}

-Since system (\ref{det-mult}) holds for arbitrary $u$, one can treat each $u^{\sigma}$ and its derivatives as independent variables, and consequently system (\ref{det-mult}) is separated into an over-determined linear PDEs system whose solutions are multipliers.
-When the calculation works on the solution space of the PDEs expressed in a Cauchy-Kovalevskaya form, the multipliers are selected from the set of adjoint symmetries using the adjoint invariance condition.
-For details we refer to references \cite{sb-2002a,sb-2002b} and therein.
+Since system (\ref{det-mult}) holds for arbitrary $u=u(x)$, one can treat each $u$ and its derivatives as independent variables, and consequently separate system (\ref{det-mult}) into an over-determined linear PDEs system about $\Lambda_\beta$ whose solutions are multipliers.
+When the calculation works on the solution space of the given PDEs expressed in a Cauchy-Kovalevskaya form, multipliers are selected from the set of adjoint symmetries using the Helmholtz-type conditions \cite{sb-2002a,sb-2002b}.